autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 ## The Axe from The Shop With No Name

 Inside was a hazardous shrine to chaos.
 Old dolls whose barren eyes stared blankly across from gun racks.
 A sideways refrigerator box housed a *pit* of antlers and animal bones, serving as overflow for the dozens that hung from the ceiling.
 Tetanus was a constant threat, with rusty chainsaws and garden tools from various centuries enclosing the narrow aisles.
-Any remaining wall space not used for product display was filled with a mix of the rare and mundane.Vintage Elvis figurines next to singing fish.
+Any remaining wall space not used for product display was filled with a mix of the rare and mundane.
+Vintage Elvis figurines next to singing fish.

 Among the weapons and tools was what I would lovingly describe as an *abundant* selection of axes,  hazardously propped against the wall, blades out, like a domino line of mini-guillotines for those with misguided steps.
 There was one that drew my eye, with a bright red head, sturdy handle and a suitable amount of wear and tear for authenticity.